Cash-Economy/BMGF/Artifacts/elements/Narrative v1.md

 ## Education and Marketing

-Another prerequisite to financial inclusion is sufficent education amongst low-income people about its benefits and about the usage of varoious money management and financial tools.
+Another prerequisite to financial inclusion is sufficent education amongst low-income people about its benefits and about the usage of various money management and financial tools.

 > Financial health education program - Instructor-based financial education platform to
 > educate participants with challenging financial health